 As businesses increasingly adopt higher bandwidth services and integrated communications solutions, Hawaiian Telcom said that next-generation services now represent 31 percent of business revenue, up from 29 percent in the same period a year ago.
 The service provider said that the increases in next-generation services and higher speed HSI revenues “more than offset the year-over-year declines in legacy business access and long distance revenues.”

 Hawaiian Telcom reported that wholesale revenue rose 9 percent to $17.2 million, a factor it said was due to $2.2 million in CAF-II support it got from the FCC.
-Similar to earlier quarters, wholesale carrier data revenues declined $200,000 year-over-year to $14.2 million, mainly due to certain wireless carriers disconnecting lower bandwidth legacy circuits on month-to-month contracts and moving to fiber-based, higher bandwidth Ethernet circuits on multi-year contracts.
+Similar to earlier quarters, wholesale carrier data revenues declined from $200,000 year-over-year to $14.2 million, mainly due to certain wireless carriers disconnecting lower bandwidth legacy circuits on month-to-month contracts and moving to fiber-based, higher bandwidth Ethernet circuits on multi-year contracts.

 Finally, switched carrier access and subsidies revenue increased $1.6 million year-over-year to $3 million, mainly from the CAF-II support, partially offset by the impact of the overall decline in voice access lines and minutes of use, along with the impact of intercarrier compensation reform.

-Hawaiian Telcom reported that third quarter revenue of $101 million represented a 3.8 percent increase compared with $97.3 million in the third quarter of 2014.
-Revenue growth in the quarter, driven by video, equipment and managed services, and $2.2 million of CAF II support more than offset the impact from an expected 5.9 percent decline in access lines.
+Hawaiian Telcom reported that third-quarter revenue of $101 million represented a 3.8 percent increase compared with $97.3 million in the third quarter of 2014.
+Revenue growth in the quarter, driven by video, equipment, and managed services, and $2.2 million of CAF II support more than offset the impact from an expected 5.9 percent decline in access lines.